- September 17, 2024

 In 2015, the trustees of the Viola W. Bernard Foundation established the Viola W. Bernard Fund for Innovation in Mental Health Care (Viola Bernard Fund) at the Yale Child Study Center (YCSC).
 A child and adult psychiatrist and psychoanalyst, Viola W. Bernard, MD tirelessly advocated for practical solutions for child and adolescent well-being and health.

-In addition to anannual named Grand Rounds lecture seriesdedicated to addressing social justice and health care equity topics, the fund supports two significant initiatives at the center, an annual prize for social innovation in mental health care delivery to recognize innovative work for the benefit of children, youth, and families facing economic or social adversity; and a special fellowship for YCSC trainees focused on social justice and health equity.
+In addition to an annual named Grand Rounds lecture series dedicated to addressing social justice—ensuring fair treatment, opportunities, and rights for all people—and related health care topics, the fund supports two significant initiatives at the center.
+The first is an annual prize for social innovation in mental health care delivery to recognize innovative work for the benefit of children, youth, and families facing economic or social adversity.
+The second is a special annual fellowship for YCSC trainees focused on improving access to mental health care and decreasing health disparities for children and families.

 The application process is intended to provide a critical opportunity for child mental health fellows and faculty early in their careers to receive grant awards, develop and present ideas in public fora, and hone their grant writing skills.
-While funding through this initiative does not support recruitment of individuals from outside of the YCSC, it provides funding to advance and retain talented individuals at the center whose projects show great promise in improving mental health for children and families, especially among marginalized populations.
+This initiative does not fund recruitment of individuals from outside of the YCSC.
+Rather, it provides funding to advance and retain talented individuals at the center whose projects show great promise in improving mental health for children and families, especially among populations facing adversity or marginalization.

 An invitation for applications is typically announced internally over the summer each year, including deadlines for letters of intent and full applications.
 Awardees are typically announced by late summer or early fall.
 Application details and requirements are provided on the department’s intranet.

-Viola Bernard Fellows are given an opportunity to gain and enhance knowledge, skills, and experience in the development of health care innovation to strongly impact society’s marginalized populations.
-This is rooted in expanding and enhancing the understanding of social determinants of health and systemic barriers.
-Fellows center the voices of those in the community to enhance their development as identity-responsive providers of equitable care.
-This helps fellows gain deeper insight into the mental health needs of children most impacted by systemic barriers, as well as how programs can be adapted to meet their needs.
+Viola Bernard Fellows are tasked with developing a project that centers the voices of those in the community they serve with an aim to enhance their development as respectful and responsive providers of equitable care.
+This helps fellows gain deeper insight into the mental health needs of children and families impacted by a variety of barriers to accessing mental health care, as well as how programs can be adapted to meet their needs.

 Viola Bernard Fellows use 5 hours of elective time for activities related to this role.
 Each receives a stipend of $1500 and a discretionary budget of $4000 to be used over 12 months to support programming and activities.
 These funds can be pooled to benefit the three programs and used for specific program needs.
 Application details and requirements are provided on the department’s intranet.